dilaouid/FandomScraper/README.md

 -   The `withId` option indicates whether to include the character's ID (corresponding to the wikia's pageId value).

 -   The `recursive` option specifies whether to retrieve additional informations from the character's infobox along with their name, URL, and optional ID.

+-   The `ignore` option is an array that allows you to specify substrings.
+Characters whose names contain any of the specified substrings will be ignored.
 ---
 -   **Get a character by name:**
 ```js